GustavSO/sd-webui-model-manager/README.md

   - Embeddings
   - LyCORIS
   - ***More to come***
+- Select which version of a model to download
 - Edit various properties before downloading
   - Target directory
     - Supports custom model paths passed to COMMAND_ARGS